venu0245/Linux/nfs.md

 ;       write list = +staff
  ```

-* we can modified the file and uncomment the line after modified
+* we can modified the file and uncomment the line then after modify
  ```
   [GitShare]
        comment = my private